-Transition for Workers Strategy: Identify regional workers and industries most vulnerable under a clean- energy economy, and develop programs to support them through the transition Priority Actions TW 1.1 Establish a workforce development technical advisory group for the purpose of identifying opportunities to preserve existing skilled workforce while meeting emerging needs in clean energy, circular economy, and conservation sectors TW 1.2 Expand local and national apprenticeship programs to meet growing demands for a skilled workforce TW 1.3 Work with Avista to support workers currently employed in the natural gas sector TW 1.4 Establish long-term platform for meaningful and continued engagement of stakeholders around the issues identified above TW 1.5 Ensure that any equity framework for decision-making includes an analysis of workers in potentially vulnerable sectors
+Sustainable Workforce Strategy: Invest in next generation of sustainable workforce with an emphasis on d security Priority Actions SW 1.1 Establish a workforce development technical advisory group for the purpose of identifying opportunities to preserve existing skilled workforce while meeting emerging needs in clean energy, circular economy, and conservation sectors SW 1.2 Expand local and national apprenticeship programs to meet growing demands for a skilled workforce SW 1.3 Recruit and train next generation energy workers with an emphasis on promoting programs that advance equity and diversity SW 1.4 Invest in local & regional projects and jobs SW 1.5 Ensure that any equity framework for decision-making as it relates to this Plan includes an analysis of workers in potentially vulnerable sectors SW 1.6 Partner with regional colleges, universities, businesses, nonprofits, unions, tribes, and tribal agencies to promote renewable energy projects, micro-grids, and workforce training SW 1.7 Require workplace safety protection and labor protections for energy industry workers

-To accomplish the goals outlined in this plan, it will require ongoing effort by City leadership, City staff and community members.
+Accomplishing the goals outlined in this plan, it will require ongoing effort by City leadership, City staff and community members.
 City Council will be responsible for overseeing the implementation and progress of this plan, and an annual report on implementation progress will be completed by the SAS in conjunction with City staff and community partners.